Washington's First War: The Great War for Empire on the American Frontier

 Saturday (February 15th): Conference (Registration required and space is limited. $50 for Members, $60 for Non-Members)

-Scott Patchan: Governor Dinwiddie and Colonel Washington: Setting the World Afire
+10:00 AM Scott Patchan -- Governor Dinwiddie and Colonel Washington: Setting the World Afire

 George Washington is frequently said to have played key role in igniting the French and Indian War in the backcountry of the America colonies in 1754.
 Young Colonel Washington led the Virginia Regiment into the “Ohio Country” in the spring of 1754 with specific orders from Virginia Lt.
 Gov. Robert Dinwiddie to secure this vital region for the colony and Crown.
 Scott Patchan explores this tense time on the frontier, including the rocky relationship between Washington and Dinwiddie.